 Nick smelling the flowers :)

-Watchtower looking out on the moat around the palace
+Watchtower of the Tokyo imperial palace Tokyo looking out on the moat around the palace

-So that’s about all you’ll see of the palace: the white watchtower in the back.
+So that’s about all you’ll see of the Japan emperors palace Tokyo: the white watchtower in the back.
 More interesting is the visit the Imperial Palace East Gardens, which I’ll take you to next

 Imperial Palace East Gardens (Kōkyo Higashi Gyoen)